-We strongly recommend that you read the Main Covid-19 page first, including the Government Guidance, before deciding how to practise.
-You should then consult all the members of your team about what they do or do not want to do.
+We strongly recommend that you read our Main Covid-19 page first, including the section on Government Guidance, as part of deciding how to practise.
+You should also consult all the members of your team about what they do or do not want to do.

 Outdoor practices: this is still the safest way to practise.
 This is not likely to be practical for most teams in the winter, but if you can practise outdoors, you should do so.
 If whole practices cannot be held outdoors, consider holding as much as possible outside.

-Indoor practices: the risk of transmission is greater indoors.
+Ventilation for indoor practices: the risk of transmission is greater indoors.
 If you decide to practise indoors, you need to increase the ventilation as much as possible by introducing plenty of fresh air into your practice room.
 If possible, you should do this before people arrive.

 Venues: any business or organisation hosting a practice should also comply with the applicable government guidance.
 Whoever manages it should tell you what they have done to minimise the risk of transmission and what you should do while using their venue.
 They are responsible for minimising the risk from their premises; you are responsible for managing the risks from your activities, e.g. dancing and playing music.

 We have updated the Covid risk assessment template for outdoor and indoor practices.
 If you have not already done a risk assessment for practices, you can use the template risk assessment below, which covers both outdoor and indoor practices.
 As above, we recommend reviewing each of the controls in it and deciding whether your team wants to keep them in place or not.

 Template Risk Assessment: This is provided in these formats:

 - Template Risk Assessment for Practices (PDF) (opens in new window)